 Presented below is the pseudocode describing how the algorithm works.
 Figure 3 shows the flowchart for the steps involved in the process of anomaly detection, and the flow diagram of the model is depicted in Figure 4 for every pattern in the training set present the pattern to the network propagated the input forward through the network:

 Pseudocode 1: Pseudocode of the model.

-// The following describes the how the algorithm works. assign all network inputs and output initialize all weights with small random numbers repeat for each layer in the network for every node in the layer end end for every node in the layer
+// The following describes the how the algorithm works. assign all network inputs and output initialize all weights with small random numbers repeat for every node in the layer